JStarborne/Flashcards/README.md

 # Flashcards
- Harvard CS50 Final Project, built in Flask.
+ Final project for Harvard CS50: A CRUD web app built in Flask that utilizes an SQLite database to store flashcards to practice with.